 DBP Minimum re- porting level (mg/L) 1 Comments

 TTHM 2

 Chloroform 0.0010

 Bromodichloromethane 0.0010

 Dibromochloromethane 0.0010

 Bromoform 0.0010

 HAA5 2

 Monochloroacetic Acid 0.0020

 Dichloroacetic Acid 0.0010

 Trichloroacetic Acid 0.0010

 Monobromoacetic Acid 0.0010

 Dibromoacetic Acid 0.0010

-DBP Minimum re- porting level (mg/L) 1 Chlorite 0.020 Applicable to monitoring as prescribed in § 141.132(b)(2)(1)(B) and (b)(2)(ii).
-Bromate 0.0050 or 0.0010 Laboratories that use EPA Methods 317.0 Revision 2.0,
+Chlorite 0.020 Applicable to monitoring as prescribed in

+§ 141.132(b)(2)(1)(B) and (b)(2)(ii).

+Bromate 0.0050 or Laboratories that use EPA Methods 317.0 Revision 2.0,

+0.0010 326.0 or 321.8 must meet a 0.0010 mg/L MRL for bro-

+mate

-1 The calibration curve must encompass the regulatory minimum reporting level (MRL) concentration.
+1The calibration curve must encompass the regulatory minimum reporting level (MRL) concentration.
 Data may be reported for concentrations lower than the regulatory MRL as long as the precision and accuracy criteria are met by analyzing an MRL check standard at the lowest reporting limit chosen by the laboratory.
 The laboratory must verify the accuracy of the calibration curve at the MRL concentration by analyzing an MRL check standard with a concentration less than or equal to 110% of the MRL with each batch of samples.
 The measured concentration for the MRL check standard must be ±50% of the expected value, if any field sample in the batch has a concentration less than 5 times the regulatory MRL.
 Method requirements to analyze higher concentration check standards and meet tighter acceptance criteria for them must be met in addition to the MRL check standard requirement.

-2When adding the individual trihalomethane or haloacetic acid concentrations to calculate the TTHM or HAA5 concentrations, respectively, a zero is used for any analytical result that is less than the MRL concentration for that DBP, unless otherwise specified by the State.
+2When adding the individual trihalomethane or haloacetic acid concentrations to calculate the TTHM or HAAS concentrations, respectively, a zero is used for any analytical result that is less than the MRL concentration for that DBP, unless otherwise specifield by the State.